lucioleandro/tomapi/README.md

  - I provide security but I let the endpoints open.

+ - I haven't implemented CRUD to all service, I just implemented the solicited services

 ## 🎁 ❤️ Thank you

 I would like to thank for the opportunity.